A low pass filter is a filter that allows low-frequency signals to pass while blocking or obstructing high-frequency ones.

 The following are examples of low pass filter applications.

-• Used in applications like as loudspeakers, subwoofers, and so on.
+- Used in electronic applications like as loudspeakers, subwoofers, and so on.

 Conclusion